Ayman344/GridOptimize_MILP_TEP/README.md

-Strategic Grid Reinforcement: A MILP Optimization Approach on SciGRID This repository contains the data, analysis scripts, and optimization models for the research paper:
+Strategic Grid Reinforcement: A MILP Optimization Approach for the SciGRID Network This repository contains the data, analysis scripts, and optimization models for the research paper:
-“Optimal Grid Reinforcement Planning using DC Power Flow and MILP: A SciGRID Network Case Study”
+“Strategic Grid Reinforcement: A MILP Optimization Approach for the SciGRID Network”

 This project presents a comprehensive, step-by-step methodology for identifying and mitigating congestion in power transmission networks through optimal line reinforcement.
 It demonstrates how large-scale data analysis can be effectively combined with targeted mathematical optimization for transmission expansion planning (TEP).